rackerlabs/support-how-to/content/general/rackspace-account-invoice.md

 The CSV document shows a detailed view of your daily usage activity that occurred during the course of your billing cycle.
 Each row contains a daily usage item and an associated charge.
-It also shows a breakdown of your charges in three different views.
+It also shows details of your charges in three different views.
 For example:

--   To see charges summarized across the entire billing cycle related to a given resource, you can create a PivotTable on the RES_ID column
+-   To see charges summarized across the entire billing cycle related to a given resource, you can create a PivotTable on the RES_ID column.
--   To see charges summarized across the billing cycle related to a given service, you can create a PivotTable on the SERVICE_TYPE column
+-   To see charges summarized across the billing cycle related to a given service, you can create a PivotTable on the SERVICE_TYPE column.
--   To see charges summarized across the billing cycle related to a given data center, you can create a PivotTable on the DC_ID column
+-   To see charges summarized across the billing cycle related to a given data center, you can create a PivotTable on the DC_ID column.

 ### CSV column description